 *Before the year starts, I either place books in baggies for each individual child (referencing their previous year’s level and teacher notes) OR place a basket of books on each table that they can read until our library opens.
 This way, they all have access to some books from the start.

 Should Children Have Free Choice or Pick From Leveled Baskets?

-I believe it is important to allow students to choose the books they want to read.
-This promotes motivation and engagement, independence and self-confidence.
-There’s value in this, for sure.
-I get it.
+Of course, students will have books that are beyond their independent reading levels.
+I believe it is important to allow students to choose books they want to read.
+This promotes motivation and engagement, independence, and self-confidence.

 I don’t have my students return the books to their corresponding baskets on the day they shop.
 I learned the hard way that this is very difficult for many children and I don’t want to spend too much time on getting them to perfect this routine.

 Instead, I have a ‘book return’ basket they all place their books in.
 At the end of the day or week, I will return the books to the baskets.
 I’ve also assigned and trained ‘librarians’ that do this as well.
 You can make it a classroom job!

 Make it Cozy